naveen17440/asap7_contest/README.md

 Changed the CTS cell.
 Defining clock routing layer.

-`Route:`

-Adjust the global routing layer.
-Changing the metal routing layer.

 #
 # Make changes :

-In `floorplan.sdc` file we updated the false path to clear the unconstrained paths and endpoints which are `TIE` low cells.
+In `2_floorplan.sdc` file we updated the false path to clear the unconstrained paths and endpoints which are `TIE` low cells.
+In `constraint.sdc` file changed the clk io percentage into 0.15 that is  `set clk_io_pct 0.15` to improve the timing of the design.

 ```
 #set_input_delay 352.0000 -clock [get_clocks {core_clock}] -add_delay [get_ports {rst_ni}]
 set_false_path -from [get_ports {rst_ni}]